pixelated-project/logspout/README.md

+## pixelated-project's fork of logspout with customized modules list

 # logspout

 > Docker Hub automated builds for `gliderlabs/logspout:latest` and `progrium/logspout:latest` are now pointing to the `release` branch.
 For `master`, use `gliderlabs/logspout:master`.
 Individual versions are also available as saved images in [releases](https://github.com/gliderlabs/logspout/releases).